 Blue crabs will feed on nearly anything they can find, including clams, oysters, mussels, smaller crustaceans, freshly dead fish, and plant and animal detritus.
-They will even eat smaller and soft-shelled blue crabs.
+They will even eat more vulnerable soft-shelled blue crabs and small juveniles.

-Blue crabs mate from May through October in the brackish waters of the middle Chesapeake Bay.
-Before mating, males cradle a soft-shelled female in their legs, carrying her for several days while he searches for a protected area for her final molt.
+Blue crabs mate from May through October in the brackish waters of the Chesapeake Bay.
+Prior to mating, males will cradle a soft-shelled female in their legs, carrying her for several days while he searches for a protected area for her final molt.
 Once she molts, the pair mates.
 After mating, the male continues to cradle the female until her shell hardens.
 Males eventually leave to search for another mate, while females migrate to the saltier waters of the lower Bay.

-Females develop an external egg mass, or sponge, beneath their aprons.
+As they migrate toward the mouth of the Bay, females develop an external egg mass, or sponge, beneath their aprons.
 Each bright orange egg mass may contain between 750,000 and two million eggs.
 The egg mass darkens as the developing larvae consume the orange yolk.
-In about two weeks, larvae are released into the salty waters near the mouth of the Bay.
+After about two weeks, larvae are released near the mouth of the Bay.